NatyaHans/2023-02-03-ReproducibleScientificAnalysisinR/index.md

 {% if site.pilot %}
 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}
+{% endcomment %}

+The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
+R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
+We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
+The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.

+Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.

 {% comment %}
 AUDIENCE